connecting

 Haputale Accomodations:

-The Clouds: a charming 4-bedroom Bungalow with a spectacular view when the skies are clear.
+The Clouds: a charming 4-bedroom Bungalow in Haputale with a spectacular view when skies are clear.

 https://www.clouds.lk

-This delightful town has become a travelers mecca with charming places to stay.
+This small town has become a travelers mecca with lots of places to stay.

 Just above the town up a steep hill is Ambiente– a simple guesthouse with spectacular views.